 - Serve, topped with grated ricotta

-As with many of the dishes we learnt to cook in Sicily, this is a simple dish and depends on good quality tomatoes and olive oil for its success.
+As with many of the dishes we learnt to cook in Sicily, spaghetti alla Norma is a simple dish and depends on good quality tomatoes and olive oil for its success.
+It’s vegetarian and could easily be adapted to be vegan by using a vegan cheese substitute.
 The tomatoes we grow in the UK are unlikely to ever have the depth of flavour this dish needs and so it is probably better to use a shop bought passata, perhaps enhanced with a little sun-dried tomato paste than to try making your own fresh puree.
 But, when we were in Sicily, the lovely Carla showed us how to make passata by just softening tomato halves in a pan on the hob and then passing the entire mixture through a special sieve a bit like a mouli.

 We used round, violet coloured aubergines (eggplants) too, which I am sure I’ve seen in some of the Asian supermarkets here, but which are not the sort you normally find in Waitrose or Tesco.
 I don’t think they tasted any different though, or at least, my own version using the ones I could buy from Waitrose seemed to work just as well.